sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 The behavior of JavaScript is more "functional", whereas that of the JVM is more "imperative".
 This imperative nature is also reflected in the `hitEnd()` and `requireEnd()` methods of `Matcher`, which we do not support (they don't link).

-The behavior of the JVM does not appear to specified, and is questionable.
+The behavior of the JVM does not appear to be specified, and is questionable.
 There are several open issues that argue it is buggy:

 * https://bugs.openjdk.java.net/browse/JDK-8027747